Interview with Sam Scott

 When I started speaking to companies and engineers and understanding what problems they’re struggling with, I realized that the academic research was beyond what people were actually encountering on a day-to-day basis.
 I was seeing a lot of problems that are considered solved problems in academia.
 The problems developers were still facing basically came down to tooling.

 Oso is both the name of the company and the product.
 The company is focussed on putting security into the hands of developers.
-This has been our vision since day one - to build better developer tooling for security.
-The Oso product is a batteries-included library for authorization.
-It allows you to express who can do what in your application.
+This has been our vision since day one – to build developer tooling for security that feels like an extension of how developers already think and work.
+The Oso product is a batteries-included framework for authorization.
+It allows you to express who can do what in your application, but we do most of the thinking and legwork for you.

 This is an important part of any product that gives people access to things and stops people from having access to stuff they’re not supposed to, but it’s not really anyone’s core business offering.
 No one makes money from having good authorization, but it can be an important thing to get right.

-Even better, there’s no code to write, you get it all out of the box.
-As a developer it allows you to drill down and focus on building your application.
+As a developer it allows you to focus on building your application.
 What do I want my application to do?
 Who should have access to what?
 These are the fun problems like ‘This person needs to have this role in an organization, which allows them to see these resources.’

 Why did you choose Rust for the core engine?